SrAlexStarman/DataBreakerCode/README.md

 - **DataContainer_Camera:** Stores all camera state, offsets, targeting, and collision logic.

 *See [`MainCharacter/DataContainers/README.md`](./MainCharacter/DataContainers/README.md) for a summary of fields and methods.*

 ---

-## How to Use This Project
-- **Modularity:** All major gameplay features are separated into their own scripts and directories.
-Extend or modify individual components without affecting the rest of the system.
-- **ScriptableObjects:** Actions, camera modes, and data containers leverage Unity's ScriptableObject system for easy configuration and runtime flexibility.
-- **Extensibility:** Add new actions, camera modes, or data fields by following the patterns and base classes described in each directory's README.
-- **Documentation:** Each directory contains a README with detailed script explanations, key methods, and usage notes.
-Refer to these for implementation details and extension guidance.

-## Getting Started
-1. **Explore the Directory Structure:** Begin by reading the README files in each major directory.
-2. **Review ScriptableObject Patterns:** Understand how actions, camera types, and data containers are structured for modularity.
-3. **Customize and Extend:** Use the provided base classes and patterns to add new gameplay features, camera behaviors, or player abilities.

-## Contribution & Maintenance
-- Keep documentation up to date as you add or modify scripts.
-- Follow the established modular and extensible patterns to ensure maintainability.
-- Use descriptive comments and summaries in your code and documentation.

----